jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 )
 ```

-Armed with this lens, we can finally map the whole interest-store and use the resulting store for the UI:
+Armed with this lens, we can map the interest-store and use the resulting store in the UI:
 ```kotlin
 val interestsStore: Store<List<Interest>> = storeOf(emptyList())